 In addition, effective Estates Management is in place with a Premises Maintenance and Improvement Plan for the coming year has been approved by the Trustees and work on these projects is planned.
 The development of this plan is based upon both schools' most recent condition surveys.
 The Committee with the responsibility has task spreadsheets for where this work comes under the remit of the site manager and progress will be assessed at each of their meetings and regular site checks inform the prioritisation of this work.
-Finally, the Trust has addressed the risk of RAAC with an internal review by the trusts site manager to determine that the trust is unaffected.
+Finally, the Trust has addressed the risk of RAAC last year with an internal review by the trusts site manager to determine that the trust is unaffected.
 Governance provides strong challenge over such purchases and all contracts and services for the Trust are always appraised and approved to ensure value for money.
 The trust has a policy of applying where appropriate to improve the fabric of all it's buildings and will continue to do so.
-A CIF bid for a roof replacement at St Andrews is in the process of being submitted due to its deteoriation and persistent leaks.